danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Maximum amount of money the thief can rob = 4 + 5 = 9.

-338. counting-bits
-"""
-Given a non negative integer number num.
-For every numbers i in the range 0 ≤ i ≤ num calculate the number of 1's in their binary representation and return them as an array.

-Example:
-For num = 5 you should return [0,1,1,2,1,2].

-Follow up:

-It is very easy to come up with a solution with run time O(n*sizeof(integer)).
-But can you do it in linear time O(n) /possibly in a single pass?
-Space complexity should be O(n).
-Can you do it like a boss?
-Do it without using any builtin function like __builtin_popcount in c++ or in any other language.
-"""
-Solution2 is better

 342. power-of-four
 Given an integer (signed 32 bits), write a function to check whether it is a power of 4.